JohnEffo/MonoBuild/doc-site/content/getting-started/how-it-works/_index.md

 Files are removed from the list of changed files if they do not match any dependency, if any files are left in the list then a build is required.
 Files are removed by the following process:
 1. Any file not directly in a build directory.
 1. Any file matched by a local exclusion.
 Every directory in the build tree may have its own exclusion file.
-1. Any in the file excluded by the build directories relative exlusions.
+1. Any in the file excluded by the build directories relative exclusions.
 1. Any file where in a directory where all of its parents have ignored it.